trufflesuite/trufflesuite.com/public/docs/getting_started/solidity-tests.md

 This will return an address that you can then use to access that contract.
 See the example test above for usage.

 In order to use the deployed contract, you'll have to import the contract code into your test suite.
 Notice `import "../contracts/MetaCoin.sol";` in the example.
 This import is relative to the test contract, which exists in the `./test` directory, and it goes outside of the test directory in order to find the MetaCoin contract.
-It then uses that contract in to cast the address to the `MetaCoin` type.
+It then uses that contract to cast the address to the `MetaCoin` type.

 ### Test Contract Names